Quercus alnifolia: Taxonomy

 Quercus alnifolia belongs to subgenus Cerris, section Ilex, as with much of the mediterranean evergreen oak species.
 Occasional hybridization with kermes oak (Quercus coccifera) has been described.

 Distribution and habitat

-Quercus alnifolia is restricted to Troodos Massif, where it grows on igneous geological substrate at altitudes of 400 to 1800 m.
+Quercus alnifolia is restricted to Troodos Massif, where it grows on igneous geological substrate at elevations of 400 to 1800 m.
 It occupies dry habitats in association with Pinus brutia or forms dense maquis in mesic habitats, characterized by deep forest soils.

 Ecology

 Golden oak offers soil stabilisation against erosion due to its ability to colonize stony and rocky slopes.
 In its distribution area, Q. alnifolia is the most important broadleaved species forming pure or mixed stands, within the conifer (Pinus brutia, Pinus nigra) dominated forests of Cyprus.
 Thick stands of Q. alnifolia in mesic habitats, considerably modify the humidity conditions of the site and form forest soils with "mull" humus favouring the existence of sciophilous herbal species.

 Like other members of the oak genus, Q. alnifolia forms mutually beneficial, ectomycorrhizal associations with various fungi.
 A preliminary study in 2011, reported over 80 mycorrhizal fungi to be associated with the golden oak; the total number, however, is estimated to be much higher.